Learn how to dehydrate food in the oven.

 Preparing foods for dehydrating

 The most important factor to consider when preparing your food for drying is even thickness.
-When your slices are evenly thick, they will dry at uniform rate.
+When your slices are evenly thick, they will dry at a uniform rate.
 As a result, you get equally dried foods after the dehydration process.
 Uneven thickness, on the other hand, may lead to spoiling during storage.

 To help you achieve even thickness, it’s important to use appropriate tools.
 For instance, you can use a slicing device to make sure your cuts are equal in inches.
 Cast iron slicing device is one of the most common tools in the kitchen that has been used for two decades already and is still essential in households.

 Depending on the product, peeling is sometimes unnecessary when dehydrating food.
-The only reason for this is that, removing the skin from your fruit helps avoid imperfections that may cause uneven cooking and poor taste.
+The only reason for this is that removing the skin from your fruit helps avoid imperfections that may cause uneven cooking and poor taste.
 Also, if you think there are pesticides used, peeling can help eliminate the toxins.

 Dehydrating foods in the oven